chetan51/chetansurpur/source/drafts/biphasic-sleep-experiment.md

 I'll keep a daily log below, measuring the following variables:

-- Times asleep
+- Times asleep, snoozed, quality
+- Physical activity
 - Mental alertness level
 - Physical energy level
+- Eye moisture levels

 I want to make sure that I'm sleeping and waking regularly, and that my alertness and energy levels aren't suffering (after all, what's the use of more time in the day if I can't spend it effectively?).
+I also have dry eyes that seem to get worse with sleep deprivation, so I'll measure that too.

 I'll start this experiment tonight, and go for as long as I can.
 Sweet dreams!